 General Scripts Areas (RTL).
 There are two subranges in the SMP which are set aside for historic right-to-left scripts, such as Phoenician, Kharoshthi, and Avestan.
-The second of these currently has no assigned characters, but it also defaults to Bidi_Class=R and is reserved for the encoding of other historic right-to-left scripts or symbols.
+The second of these also defaults to Bidi_Class=R and is reserved for the encoding of other historic right-to-left scripts or symbols.

 Cuneiform and Hieroglyphic Area.
 This area contains two large, ancient scripts: Sumero-Akkadian Cuneiform and Egyptian Hieroglyphs.
-Other large hieroglyphic and pictographic scripts will be allocated in this area in the future.
+Other large hieroglyphic and picto-graphic scripts will be allocated in this area in the future.

 Ideographic Scripts Area.
 This area is set aside for large, historic siniform (but non-Han) logosyllabic scripts such as Tangut, Jurchen, Khitan, and Naxi.
-As of Unicode 6.0 no characters are yet encoded in this area.
+As of Unicode 7.0, only two archaic kana characters are encoded in this area.